rcqls/jl4rb/README.md

 # Julia for Ruby

 This is an attempt to embed the julia language in ruby.
 Actually, very basic julia types are converted to ruby objects.

-## requirement
+## Requirement

 [julia-api4rcqls](https://github.com/rcqls/julia-api4rcqls): since the current project is a work in progress and very experimental, we prefer to use the julia-api4rcqls tools.
-Furthermore, julia-api4rcqls is used both in [jl4R](https://github.com/rcqls/jl4R) and [jl4rb](https://github.com/rcqls/jl4rb) projects.
+More, julia-api4rcqls is used both in [jl4R](https://github.com/rcqls/jl4R) and [jl4rb](https://github.com/rcqls/jl4rb) projects.

 ## Install